OALabs/findyara-ida/README.md

 # FindYara
-Use this IDA python plugin to scan binary with yara rules.
+Use this IDA python plugin to scan your binary with yara rules.
 All the yara rule matches will be listed with their offset so you can quickly hop to them!

 **:beers: All credit for this plugin and the code goes to David Berard (@_p0ly_) :beers:**